tweepy/tweepy/docs/client.rst

 ``user_fields``
 ---------------

-For methods that return Tweets, this `fields`_ parameter enables you to select which specific `user fields`_ will deliver in each returned Tweet.
+For methods that return Spaces or Tweets, this `fields`_ parameter enables you to select which specific `user fields`_ will deliver in each returned Space or Tweet.
 Specify the desired fields in a comma-separated list without spaces between commas and fields.
 While the user ID will be located in the original Tweet object, you will find this ID and all additional user fields in the ``includes`` data object.

 You must also pass one of the user expansions to return the desired user
 fields: